March is here. And you know what that means…

 In honor of National Save Your Vision Month, why not try some of these vision-saving habits that can help you keep your eyes and vision healthy for a lifetime.
 Your future self will thank you.

 Interested in learning more about how you can protect your eyes and vision?
-Contact Honest Eye Doctor in East Round Rock today to schedule an appointment.
+Contact Honest Eye Doctor in Round Rock today to schedule an appointment.
 We'll be happy to answer any of your questions and to offer you the best possible eye care.

 Q & A